nkh/ftl/config/ftl/etc/man/ftl.md

 the other a preview of the current entry.
 The outstanding _tmux_ makes this possible.

-You can chose to remove the preview as well as having multiple panes showing the same or different directories.
+You can choose to remove the preview as well as having multiple panes showing the same or different directories.

 Panes are independent instances of ftl that work in synch, each pane has its